MQTTCool/mqtt-throttling-example/README.md

 receive real-time data and displays them on the relative chart.

-For each chart, a frequency selector can be handled to dynamically change the maximum update rate of incoming message of the related sensor.
+For each chart, a frequency selector can be handled to dynamically change the maximum update rate of incoming messages of the related sensor.

 A max bandwidth selector allows you to change the bandwidth globally used by subscriptions.